 - 3 Minute Chocolate Peanut Butter Oatmeal

 If you try these vanilla orange overnight oats, be sure to leave a comment and star rating letting me know how they turned out.
 Your feedback is super helpful for me and other EBF readers who are planning to try the recipe.

 Vanilla Orange Overnight Oats

-- Place all ingredients in a container except chopped pecans and orange zest.
+- Prep oats: Place all ingredients in a container except chopped pecans and orange zest.
 Stir until well combined.
 Seal with a lid and place in the fridge overnight (or at least a couple hours).

-- Bring out of the fridge in the morning and stir.
+- Serve: Bring out of the fridge in the morning and stir.
 You'll notice that the oats soak up a lot of the liquid so you may want to add a little more almond milk before serving.
 Top oats with chopped pecans and orange zest.

 Nutrition information is automatically calculated, so should only be used as an approximation.